sud218/ml-graphlab-boilerplate/README.md

 # ml-graphlab-boilerplate
-Machine learning boiler plate to get you started in minutes (graphlab + pandas + jupyter + docker)
+Machine learning boiler plate to get you started in minutes (graphlab + sframe + jupyter + docker)